Wandalen/wTools/module/core/tree_fmt/docs/api/003_config_types.md

 When `TableConfig::column_flex` is empty (default), columns are auto-classified: max cell width ≤ 12 display chars = `Fixed`, otherwise `Flex`.

-### FoldStyle
+### FoldStyle — 🔄 Planned (Task 020)

 Controls the format of continuation lines when columns are folded.
+Not yet in code; added by Task 020.

 ```rust
 #[ derive( Debug, Clone, Copy, PartialEq, Eq ) ]